tensorchord/envd-docs/docs/envs/mirror.md

 Apt downloads packages from one or more software repositories (sources) and installs them onto your computer.

-Official ubuntu apt source is used in `envd` by default, but you can change to a mirror which is close to you:
+Official Ubuntu apt source is used in `envd` by default, but you can change to a mirror which is close to you:

 <custom-title title="Set apt source mirror">